 One of the worst mistakes people can make when they work out is limiting the abilities certain workout tools have available.
 Kettlebells seem like weights that will help you work out your arms but they are capable of so much more than that.
 When you use the right kettlebell exercises to start your day, you will see the full body potential they have.

-If you’ve never done kettlebell workouts before, or don’t have any dumbbell routines incorporated into your workouts already, you can easily integrate them whenever you need to.
-Use a few of these workouts with your normal workouts to create a full workout routine or use all of these kettlebell workouts for a full kettlebell workout.
+If you’ve never done kettlebell workouts before, or don’t have any dumbbell routines incorporated into your workouts already, you can easily integrate them to help you reach your fitness goals.
+To start seeing results, use a few of these workouts with your normal workouts to create a full workout routine or use all of these kettlebell workouts for a full kettlebell workout.

 Hold one kettlebell in your left hand with your arm fully extended above your shoulder with the ball resting on the back of your wrist.
 Take a step backward with your left foot into a reverse lunge and step forward to return to the starting position.
 This is one rep, aim to do ten reps before switching to the other hand and foot.